Canadian men face Japan, looking to take a step closer to 2027 Rugby World Cup | TSN

 "The team has shown real effort and commitment in training in a competitive environment — a clear sign of the depth we're building.
 Now it's about execution against another higher-ranked opponent.”

+Saturday's game at Yurtec Stadium could be played in hot conditions, with the forecast calling for 32 C, feeling like 45 C, for the 5 p.m. local time kickoff.

+Japan coach Eddie Jones has included four debutants and eight players with 10 or fewer caps in his matchday 23.
+Lock Warner Deans, who was born in New Zealand but moved to Japan at the age of 14, captains Japan.

-Meehan, who took over the team after Kingsley Jones stepped down in December, lost his first two games at the helm.
+Meehan, who took over Canada after Kingsley Jones stepped down in December, lost his first two games at the helm.
 Canada was beaten 25-18 by No. 22 Belgium and 24-23 by No. 15 Spain in July in Edmonton.

 The Spain game was decided by a last-minute penalty kick.

-Canada will be without former captain Tyler Ardron, who scored four tries against the U.S. to match a Canadian single-test record that has stood since 2000.
+Canada is without former captain Tyler Ardron, who scored four tries against the U.S. to match a Canadian single-test record that has stood since 2000.
 Ardron, who was making his first Canadian appearance since October 2021, and fellow forward Evan Olmstead have returned to their clubs in France.

 Mason Flesch replaces Olmstead in the second row, while Matt Oworu shifts to No. 8 to fill Ardron's role, with Sion Parry replacing him at blindside flanker.